Platycerium bifurcatum (Staghorn Fern) Care Indoors; Watering, Light, Propagation, Problems

 Staghorn Ferns are spectacular plants for your collection, you may acquire them online from Etsy (Link to Etsy).

-Staghorn Fern (Platycerium bifurcatum) prospers in bright indirect light, average warmth of 16-240C, humidity of 50-60% and moderately moist, rich, free-draining, orchids potting mix coupled with monthly feeding during the growing season.
+To care for Staghorn Ferns indoors, provide bright indirect light, warmth of 16-240C, humidity of 50-60% and moderately moist, rich, free-draining orchids potting mix coupled with monthly feeding in the growing season.

 Platycerium bifurcatum requires repotting only when it becomes overcrowded in its current pot.
 Keep reading for more on these growing conditions and how to achieve them.